JettryX/HFLabTest/ReadMe.txt

-The solution for received test task made by Odinokov Alexey
+The solution for received test task from HFLabs made by Odinokov Alexey

 File QAHandler.CS contains main code of the solution.